Co-clustering of Spatially Resolved Transcriptomic Data: Abstract

 \section{Abstract}

-Spatial transcriptomics is a modern sequencing technology that allows the measurement of the activity of thousands of genes in a tissue sample and map where the activity is occurring.
-This technology has enabled the study of the so-called spatially expressed genes, i.e., genes which exhibit spatial variation across the tissue.
-Comprehending their functions and their interactions in different areas of the tissue is of great scientific interest, as it might lead to a deeper understanding of several key biological mechanisms.
-However, adequate statistical tools that exploit the newly spatial mapping information to reach more specific conclusions are still lacking.
+Spatial transcriptomics is a groundbreaking technology that allows the measurement of the activity of thousands of genes in a tissue sample and maps where the activity occurs.
+This technology has enabled the study of the spatial variation of the genes across the tissue.
+Comprehending gene functions and interactions in different areas of the tissue is of great scientific interest, as it might lead to a deeper understanding of several key biological mechanisms, such as cell-cell communication or tumor-microenvironment interaction.
+To do so, one can group cells of the same type and genes that exhibit similar expression patterns.
+However, adequate statistical tools that exploit the previously unavailable spatial information to more coherently group cells and genes are still lacking.

-In this work, we introduce \spartaco, a new statistical model that clusters the spatial expression profiles of the genes according to the areas of the tissue.
-This is accomplished by performing a co-clustering, i.e., inferring the latent block structure of the data and inducing two types of clustering: of the genes, using their expression across the tissue, and of the image areas, using the gene expression in the spots where the RNA is collected.
-Our proposed methodology is validated with a series of simulation experiments and its usefulness in responding to specific biological questions is illustrated with an application to a human brain tissue sample processed with the 10X-Visium protocol. \\[3pt] {\bf Keywords:} {Co-clustering; EM algorithm; Genomics; Integrated complete log-likelihood; Human dorsolateral pre-frontal cortex; Model based clustering; Spatial transcriptomics, 10X-Visium.}
+In this work, we introduce \spartaco, a new statistical model that clusters the spatial expression profiles of the genes according to a partition of the tissue.
+This is accomplished by performing a co-clustering, i.e., inferring the latent block structure of the data and inducing two types of clustering: of the genes, using their expression across the tissue, and of the image areas, using the gene expression in the \textit{spots} where the RNA is collected.
+Our proposed methodology is validated with a series of simulation experiments and its usefulness in responding to specific biological questions is illustrated with an application to a human brain tissue sample processed with the 10X-Visium protocol.